The Independent Commissioner Against Corruption (ICAC) is a specialist investigator with a focus on government corruption.

 Unsatisfactory conduct (s12) – negligence, impropriety, illegality, incompetence leading to substantial mismanagement of public resources, or the performance of official functions, or detriment to the public interest (systemic).

 Anti-democratic conduct (s15) – electoral offences under the Electoral Act or the Local Government Act affecting the reputation, power, resources or influence of a political party or a candidate.
-For example, political donations, push polling and improperly influencing voting behaviour.
+For example, push polling and improperly influencing voting behaviour.

 The ICAC is the Independent Commissioner Against Corruption, a specialist investigator with a focus on government corruption.